 Per Gartner, 80% in supply chain-intensive industries plan to increase investments into digital capabilities, with the expectation that these investments will deliver a noticeable boost to their operating margins.
 To ensure efficiency, CSCOs, CEOs, and CFOs must partner to continue to reduce manual processes by leveraging automation.
 For instance, automating a process like invoice auditing can eliminate issues during invoice validation allowing errors to be caught faster and with greater consistency.
 Leaders in the supply chain network have consistently credited analytics as a key success factor to navigate complexity and forecast market opportunities.
 An automated FAP solution can offer predictive and prescriptive analytics to improve decision making, cost savings, and an uninterrupted supply chain.

-Automation can support many functions within the supply chain, but selecting a FAP service provider that yields the desired results can be challenging as many traditional FAP companies fail to reduce overall spend.
+Automation can support many functions within the supply chain, but selecting a FAP service vendor that yields the desired results can be challenging as many traditional FAP companies fail to reduce overall spend.
 They frequently identify errors within invoices that manual processes miss rather than rectifying the cause of errors or preventing wasted spend.
 The timeline to recover funds can take anywhere from 30 days to six months and a delay in payments may cause vendors to begin lowering the priority of the shipper.

-When outsourcing the FAP function, you must hunt for a provider that goes above and beyond the industry standard providing capabilities like end-to-end visibility, immediate improvement in cash flow, tracking capabilities, and error-free audits.
+When outsourcing the FAP function, you must hunt for a vendor that goes above and beyond the industry standard providing capabilities like end-to-end visibility, immediate improvement in cash flow, tracking capabilities, and error-free audits.

 OpenEnvoy completes a full audit of every invoice before payment to reduce wasted spend and immediately generate cash flow.
 Connect with an expert today to schedule a demo and learn more about how OpenEnvoy can ensure you never get overcharged again.